neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Templating.rst

 Most view helpers have some parameters.
-These can be plain strings, just like in ``<f:link.action controller="Administration">...</f:link.action>``, but as well arbitary objects.
+These can be plain strings, just like in ``<f:link.action controller="Administration">...</f:link.action>``, but as well arbitrary objects.
 Parameters of view helpers will just be parsed with the same rules as the rest of the template, thus you can pass arrays or objects as parameters.

 This is often used when adding arguments to links::